cvnfhcb/OpenReviewAC/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+We especially appreciate:
+- Support for new conferences
+- Bug fixes and improvements
+- Documentation enhancements
+- Feature requests and ideas

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License